glouppe/info8006-introduction-to-ai/lecture4.md

 The focus of MCTS is the analysis of the most promising moves, as incrementally evaluated with random playouts.

-Each node $v$ in the current search tree maintains  two values:
+Each node $n$ in the current search tree maintains  two values:
-- the number of wins $Q(v,p)$ of player $p$ for all playouts that passed through $v$;
+- the number of wins $Q(n,p)$ of player $p$ for all playouts that passed through $n$;
-- the number $N(v)$ of times it has been visited.
+- the number $N(n)$ of times it has been visited.

 ---

 class: middle

 The algorithm searches the game tree as follows:
-1. *Selection*: start from root, select successive child nodes down to a node $v$ that is not fully expanded or to a leaf $v$ of the current search tree.
+1. *Selection*: start from root, select successive child nodes down to a node $n$ that is not fully expanded.
-2. *Expansion*: unless $v$ is a terminal state, create a new child node $v'$.
+2. *Expansion*: unless $n$ is a terminal state, create a new child node $n'$.
-3. *Simulation*: play a random playout from $v'$.
+3. *Simulation*: play a random playout from $n'$.
-4. *Backpropagation*: use the result of the playout to update information in the nodes on the path from $v'$ to the root.
+4. *Backpropagation*: use the result of the playout to update information in the nodes on the path from $n'$ to the root.

 Repeat 1-4 for as long the time budget allows.
 Pick the best next direct move.

 ---